|

 I cannot!

 Yes, thought Hentmirë.
-I have broken through the
+I have reached her!

-I cannot leave him, cried Eowyn, hoarsely,
+I cannot leave him, said Eowyn, hoarsely,

 not for a moment.
 He needs me, Hentmirë.
 He needs me